Cray-HPE/docs-csm/operations/node_management/Verify_Node_Removal.md

-## Verify Node Removal
+# Verify Node Removal

 Use this procedure to verify that a node has been successfully removed from the system.

 ### Prerequisites

 -   The Cray command line interface \(CLI\) tool is initialized and configured on the system.
--   This procedure requires the xname of the removed node to be known.
+-   This procedure requires the component name (xname) of the removed node to be known.

 ### Procedure